Azure/wordpress-linux-appservice/WordPress/wordpress_application_settings.md

 |DATABASE_USERNAME| Database| -| -| Database username used to connect to WordPress.|
 |DATABASE_PASSWORD| Database| -| -| Database password used to connect to WordPress.|

-## Non-Persistent Application Settings
+## One-time Application Settings

-**Non-Persistent** Application Settings which are used as a 'one-time' reference during the installation process.
-Any subsequent changes to these App Settings after the installation is complete will not update the same in WordPress application.
+**One-time Application Settings** - Configurations that are used as a 'one-time' change and will be in affect during the installation process.
+Once the App is deployed, the changes to these App Settings  will not have any impact to your WordPress site.

 <!TODO: We probably need a better name than *non-persistent* we should also clarify if these can be deleted, or should be deleted as a best practice after initial setup.>